SymfonyCasts/testing/sfcasts/ep1/tdd.md

 let's use Big Eaty again, since he's a cool dude, and set his length to 10.

 Then, `assertSame()` that `Large` will be identical to `$dino->getSizeDescription()`.
-For our failure message, let's use this is supposed to be a large Dinosaur.
+For our failure message, let's use `This is supposed to be a Large Dinosaur`.
 Yes, we're *literally* testing a method that doesn't exist yet.
 That's TDD.

 ## Step 2: Run the test and watch it fail

-Ok, step 1 of TDD is done.
+Ok, step 1 is done.
 Step 2 is to run our test and make sure it fails.
 Open up a terminal and then run `./vendor/bin/phpunit` and also add the `--testdox` flag.